Big Little Shifts:

 Special Offer – First Public Program

-This is the first time in over 10 years that we are offering this program online to meet the needs of our pandemic world, and we are offering a special price that we intend to be affordable for all.
+This is the first time in 15 years that we are offering this program online to meet the needs of our pandemic world, and we are offering a special price that we intend to be affordable for all.

 Our work spans community leaders, not for profit organisations and larger corporations and our pricing for this online program reflects that span (dates and prices on the registration page).